Jalan M.H. Thamrin: 1962 Asian Games expansion

-TransJakarta
+Jalan MH Thamrin Pedestrian-Way Revitalization

+Due to its strategic location, close to key landmarks such as Bundaran Hotel Indonesia, Monumen Selamat Datang, and Monumen Nasional, and as the first business district in Jakarta, Jalan MH Thamrin has significant historical value in the city's growth.

+To address the growth along Jalan MH Thamrin, a study for the redevelopment of Jalan MH Thamrin, including Bundaran Hotel Indonesia, was proposed in 1985.
+The focus was on improving the quality of pedestrian pathways and enhancing accessibility to public transportation.
+Well-designed pedestrian pathways aimed to connect TransJakarta Corridor 1 (Jakarta's first BRT corridor) and prepare for MRT accessibility, integrating the road with surrounding buildings.

+The negotiation process lasted 17 years and involved five different master plans due to concerns from landowners, primarily regarding security.
+Led by Governor Sutiyoso, the study and negotiations were carried out by the Provincial Government of Jakarta, supported by Pusat Studi Urban Desain (PSUD), and Pandega Desain Weharima (PDW).
+This process encountered setbacks following the 2003 Marriott Hotel bombing, which led to the need for renegotiation of the initial agreements.

+This initiative became a prototype for managing pedestrian areas through public-private partnerships.
+Landowners who contributed part of their property for public pathways were given incentives as recognition.
+The boundaries between private land and pedestrian pathways were marked with gold-colored metal strips.

+Transjakarta

 Up until the 2000s, Thamrin Road consisted of four carriageways consisting of local-express lanes, 3 lanes for the express lane and 2 lanes for the local lane.
-With the introduction of TransJakarta BRT in 2004, one of the lane of the express lanes was converted into a dedicated lane for the BRT.
+With the introduction of Transjakarta BRT in 2004, one of the lane of the express lanes was converted into a dedicated lane for the BRT.
 Eventually, Thamrin Road was made a dual carriageway by removing the separator of the local and express lanes.

 Motorcycle

 The Jakarta administration in December 2014 introduced a ban on motorcycles from using Jalan Thamrin and the adjoining Jalan Medan Merdeka Barat.

 The ban was lifted by governor Anies Baswedan in 2018.